reverseame/RAMPAGE/README.md

 #### `main.py`

 The `main.py` file contains the primary execution code.
-It should import RAMPAGE and DatasetManager class.
+It should import RAMPAGE `Framework` and `DatasetManager` class.

 ```python
 from RAMPAGE.Framework import Framework
 from PersonaldatasetManager import PersonalDatasetManager
 ```

-Next, DatasetManager is then defined within RAMPAGE, and the datasets to be used are added.
+Next, `DatasetManager` is then defined within RAMPAGE `Framework`, and the datasets to be used are added.

 ```python
 # Create Framework